James Maloney (rugby league): 2021

 In round 1 of the 2021 Super League season.
 Maloney kicked a field goal in golden point extra-time to earn Catalans Dragons a 29-28 victory over Hull KR.
 On 17 August, Maloney announced his retirement from rugby league at the end of the 2021 Super League season.

 In the 2021 Magic Weekend match, Maloney kicked a drop goal for Catalans in their 31-30 victory over St Helens.
 Catalans were losing the match 30-12 with just five minutes remaining.
 The victory also meant that Catalans claimed the League Leaders Shield for the first time.

 On 9 October, Maloney played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.
 It was also Maloney's final match as a top-level professional rugby league player as he announced his retirement earlier in the season.

 Elite 1

 On 6 December 2021, Maloney made his debut for FC Lezignan XIII in the French Elite 1, scoring five goals and the match-winning field goal.

 On 10 April 2022, Maloney was stood down from playing after an alleged doping breach.

 Statistics

+Coaching career

+On 14 November 2023, Maloney joined the North Queensland Cowboys as an assistant coach, signing a two-year contract.
+On 4 September 2024, it was announced that he was fired after being charged with drink driving.